12 things to know before adopting a rabbit - BC SPCA

 12 things to know before adopting a rabbit

 Thinking of adding a rabbit (or two!) to your family?
-Rabbits are the third most popular furry pet after cats and dogs.
-But with unique care needs and behaviours, they’re definitely not the same as cats or dogs!
+Rabbits are the third most popular furry pet after cats and dogs — and for good reason!
+However, with their unique needs and behaviours, they’re definitely not the same as our canine or feline companions.
 Here are 12 things to know before you bring a bunny home.

 Habitat bottoms should be solid, not mesh or wire, which can hurt rabbit feet.
-For bedding, use wood shavings such as aspen (not pine or cedar), recycled paper bedding (such as carefresh®) or a thick, clean blanket.
+For bedding, use wood shavings such as aspen (not pine or cedar), recycled paper bedding or a thick, clean blanket.

 3. Pet rabbits behave a lot like wild rabbits

-• Security.
 Rabbits are a prey species.
 In the wild, they either freeze on the spot or run for cover when they’re frightened.
 As pets, they do the same.
-To feel secure, your rabbit needs a shelter she can retreat to, whether she’s in her enclosure or out free in a room.
+To feel secure, your rabbit needs a shelter they can retreat to, whether they’re in their enclosure or out free in a room.

-Your pet will need at least four hours each day outside of a cage.
-You can let your rabbit hop freely around a room or use dog exercise pens to fence off a safe area for her to play.
-Be sure to “rabbit-proof” your home by moving household plants out of reach and blocking off access to electrical cords and other unsafe items.
+Rabbits are active, playful animals who need a lot of space.
+Your rabbit should spend at least four hours each day outside of their enclosure.
+You can let them explore freely in a room or use dog exercise pens to fence off a safe area for them to hop around.
+Just be sure to “bunny-proof” your home by moving household plants out of reach and blocking off access to electrical cords and other unsafe items.

 7. Even rabbits need “hare” salons